fabric8io/kansible/README.md

 Before you start with the kansible examples you'll need:

 * [Download a release](https://github.com/fabric8io/kansible/releases) and add `kansible` to your `$PATH`
   * Or [Build kansible](https://github.com/fabric8io/kansible/blob/master/BUILDING.md) then add the `$PWD/bin` folder to your `$PATH` so that you can type in `kansible` on the command line
 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Download and install [Vagrant](http://www.vagrantup.com/downloads.html)

 These examples assume you have a working [Kubernetes](http://kubernetes.io/) or [OpenShift](https://www.openshift.org/) cluster running.

-To get started quickly try using the [fabric8 vagrant image that includes OpenShift Origin](http://fabric8.io/guide/getStarted/vagrant.html) as the kubernetes cluster.
+If you don't yet have a Kubernetes cluster to play with, try using the [Fabric8 Vagrant image that includes OpenShift Origin](http://fabric8.io/guide/getStarted/vagrant.html) as the kubernetes cluster.

 ### [fabric8-ansible-spring-boot](https://github.com/fabric8io/fabric8-ansible-spring-boot)